jameslieu/jameslieu.github.io/_posts/2020-05-30-journal-template.md

 ## Summary &#x1f4dd;

-If you plan on journalling consistently, having a consistent structure for your entries will really help.
+If you plan on journaling consistently, having a consistent structure for your entries will really help.
 There were times where I couldn't think of anything to write and therefore put in less effort for that particular entry.
 Having this template and predefined questions is enough to get you started.

 Furthermore, when reading through each entry retrospectively, you can see the progression of each day and even adapt your behaviour if you see a negative pattern.